June 7, 2023 · Alyssa Fate

 Social media is an important part of your hotel marketing strategy.
 It has evolved more rapidly than any other marketing platform in history and doesn’t show any sign of slowing down.

-As a hotel, the thought of establishing a social media presence from the ground up can be daunting.
+As a hotel, the thought of establishing a hotel social media marketing strategy from the ground up can be daunting.
 Even for seasoned social media professionals, concocting creative and engaging social content can seem exhausting.

 Well, fret no more.
 Our team of hotel marketing experts collaborated with some of our top hotel social media clients to compile a complete list of social media post ideas for hotels.